Kindergarten and PreK for Ages 4-6:

 Every morning we enjoy hot oatmeal with protein, followed later with a second snack that is a protein with a fruit or vegetable.
 Forest Friends provide these snacks including occasional class baking projects or items made from our modest garden.
-The afternoon class also receives a mix of nuts and seeds and dried fruits with water while hiking.
+The class also receives a mix of nuts and seeds and dried fruits with water while hiking.
 All students bring a lunch from home which will be refrigerated and can be heated at meal time.

 Our focus is on learning routines and social skills in a homelike classroom that encourages imagination and wonder.
 Forest Friends is Waldorf-inspired and nature-based.
 We ask that school time be a relatively media free zone so that characters like superheroes and and characters be limited to home time.
 What rule would you make if you were a king or queen or president?
 What powers would you have if you were a super hero?
 We ask that all students have safe bodies and safe words.
 We encourage and celebrate diversity and shared experiences.
+We offer optional home visits in the fall in the Waldorf tradition.

 We begin and end the year with a family picnic at the park three blocks away.
 We celebrate Fall equinox with Lantern Walk for an hour at the Commonwealth Lake at sunset by candle light.
 We gather again for Spiral Walk in December to celebrate Winter Solstice which is to say we honor the changing of the seasons and the time of year when family can come together to notice another year has passed and to make a wish.
 We celebrate spring on May Day with a May pole.
 We have a two week winter break and a one week spring break that matches the Beaverton School District Schedule.
 We are closed for Labor Day, Veterans Day, Martin Luther King Jr Day, Presidents Day and Memorial Day.
 We close for weather if Beaverton Public Schools are closed.